Top factors to consider when deciding between a reciprocating air compressor and a rotary screw air compressor for

 The Duty Cycle

-The duty cycle of the compressor is based on the difference between the time it spends fully or partially loaded to the time it runs fully unloaded or shut off entirely.
-Most reciprocating compressors are designed to run fully loaded between 20 – 30 percent of the time and the rest of the time to be unloaded.
+The compressor’s duty cycle is the difference between the time it is fully or partially loaded and the time it runs fully unloaded or shut off entirely.
+Most reciprocating compressors are designed to run fully loaded between 20 – 30 percent of the time and unload the rest.

 If the compressors do not unload as recommended, the compressor lubricant can break down due to high temperatures, causing excessive wear on the many components.

 The lubricant recommended change-out schedule would change from the standard recommended by the engine supplier without the compressor’s addition.
 The engine supplier would have to consider the compressor’s heat load to the engine lubricant to determine the reduced life expectancy of the engine lubricant.

-Typically, in an engine driven air compressor application, the primary source of cooling is the portion of the lubricant that’s cooled by the engine oil cooler and then recirculated to the compressor.
-Secondarily, the airflow from the engine oil cooler fan would tend to remove some of the radiated heat from the body of the compressor and carry it away with the exhaust air.
+Typically, in an engine-driven air compressor application, the primary cooling source is the portion of the lubricant that’s cooled by the engine oil cooler and then recirculated to the compressor.
+Secondarily, the airflow from the engine oil cooler fan would tend to remove some of the radiated heat from the compressor’s body and carry it away with the exhaust air.

-Without these cooling methods, it would be challenging to maintain air temperature limitations within the factory specifications (both of the compressor and the engine cooler) if the application exceeds the compressor’s designed duty cycle.
+Without these cooling methods, it would be challenging to maintain air temperature limitations within the factory specifications for the compressor and the engine cooler if the application exceeds the compressor’s designed duty cycle.

 Increased temperature of the lubricant beyond recommendations could lead to a premature breakdown of the lubricant resulting in more frequent lubricant changes or, failing that, premature failure of moving parts within the engine and the compressor.

 Rotary Screw Air Compressors

 A variety of methods can power rotary screw compressors.
 They can be driven via a belt or coupler from an engine, driven by hydraulics, or via the vehicle’s transmission.